-His primary instruments are piano and keyboards.
-He also plays rhythm guitar, Latin percussion and bass, and is able to provide backing vocals.
+Craig is an experienced and multi-skilled professional musician based in Preston, Lancashire.
+His primary instruments are piano and keyboards (synths, workstations, Hammond organ etc).
+He also plays rhythm guitar, Latin percussion and bass, and sings backing vocals.

 Working freelance in many musical disciplines, Craig is available as a live musician; a studio recording session musician; a theatre and film composer/arranger; a live touring band and theatre musical director; and an advanced level private music teacher.